Skeletons on the Zahara: Research

 King did extensive research on the misadventure, often using the libraries at the University of Richmond and the Library of Virginia, and even the Science Museum of Virginia.
 He soon discovered there was a second first-hand account written by Archibald Robbins, another surviving member of Riley's crew.
 Knowing sailors are notorious for embellishing their histories, he crosschecked the accounts, something no academic had yet done.
 King found that Archibald's A Journal: Comprising an Account of the Loss of the Brig Commerce was accurate to Sufferings in Africa in most significant details.

 Both autobiographies had been international bestsellers upon their release, and Riley and Robbins were national heroes in their own time.
 When he was a boy, Abraham Lincoln read An Authentic Narrative of the Loss of the American Brig Commerce and would later cite it as one of the books that most influenced him, and he would often refer to it during his presidency.
 After his experiences, Riley had been a staunch abolitionist.
-The adventure story also influenced James Fennimore Cooper and Henry David Thoreau.
+The adventure story also influenced James Fenimore Cooper and Henry David Thoreau.

 After his initial research, King had written a proposal and already signed a $750,000 contract with Little, Brown and Company for the book project.